Education Policy: Expanding Access to Study Abroad for U.S. Students

-NAFSA supports public policies that increase opportunities for American college students to study abroad.
+NAFSA supports public policies that increase opportunities for American college students to gain the global education that is necessary for them to thrive in the 21st Century economy.
 A generation ago, there was a national concern that students without access to computers would fall behind their peers and be at a competitive disadvantage in seeking jobs; the same can be said today of students without access to global educational opportunities.

 Impact of Study Abroad

 Executive Branch Initiatives

 100,000 Strong in the Americas